Which Of The Following Is True Regarding Inflatable Life Jackets

 • Open or rough waters may require higher buoyancy and automatic features.

-• High-speed or impact-prone activities call for solid construction and secure fit systems.
+• High-speed or impact-prone activities call for strong construction and secure fit systems.

 2. Verify Certification and Labeling